 The Pensions Act 2004 requires trustees of an Occupational Pension Scheme to have an appropriate knowledge and understanding of the laws relating to pensions, trust law, the principles relating to the funding of Occupational Pension Schemes, and the investment of the assets of such schemes.
-The degree and knowledge of understanding is required to ensure Trustees properly exercise their duties.
-The Trustees received appropriate training during the year which is recorded at the relevant meetings.
+The knowledge and understanding required is to ensure Trustees can properly exercise their duties.
+The Trustees received appropriate training during the year the content of which is recorded in the minutes for the relevant meetings.